algolia/docsearch-scraper/CONTRIBUTING.md

 ## Run the tests

 To run the full test suite, run `./docsearch test`.
-Note that it requires that you have a Docker image built already.

 ## Special instructions for Algolia employees